Fluffernuttersandwich/Better7D2DbyFNS/README.md

 # Contacting FNS:

+You can leave comments or Bug Trackers here: https://www.nexusmods.com/7daystodie/mods/6716

-Please hit me up on **Guppy's 7DtD Unofficial Modding Discord: https://discord.gg/fxkW8QvR**
+Or you can hit me up on **Guppy's 7DtD Unofficial Modding Discord: https://discord.gg/fxkW8QvR**
-You cna find me there in the #fns-wabbajack channel.
+You can find me there in the #fns-wabbajack channel.
+I prefer to discuss things publically over DMs, we all learn and improve together this way.

 Please give me your feedback, suggestions, additions, and workarounds.

 ---

-## On asking FNS for assistance in Troubleshooting
+## On asking FNS for assistance with Troubleshooting

 > [!IMPORTANT]
 > No Logs = No Assistance!